iiEpic/MyAnimeDownloader/README.md

 Download anime from multiple websites using one program!

 Go check out the [wiki](https://github.com/EpicUnknown/MyAnimeDownloader/wiki) for more info!

-(In the process of updating it all!)
+Need help with arguments?
+[Click Here - Wiki](https://github.com/EpicUnknown/MyAnimeDownloader/wiki/Commands)
+Need help with settings?
+[Click Here - Wiki](https://github.com/EpicUnknown/MyAnimeDownloader/wiki/Settings)
+Curious as to what is in store for this script?
+[Check out the RoadMap!](https://github.com/EpicUnknown/MyAnimeDownloader/wiki/Roadmap)